2021 Strategic Plan

 - Partnerships with local Fortune 500 and other companies for business mentors, speakers, and potential internships created.

-GOAL 4: Seek out opportunities with other schools, organizations, and individuals to gather and share knowledge, inspiration, and innovations.
+Seek out opportunities with other schools, organizations, and individuals to gather and share knowledge, inspiration, and innovations.

 - Hosted professional development at MCA, including MAP Testing workshop, foreign language conference, and Association of Christian Schools International Professional Development Forum.